Published by Blain Reinkensmeyer

-When searching for a well-rounded broker, finding the right mix is no easy task.
-Trade costs, ease-of-use, trade platforms, research and customer service all are important to investors.
+In the process of searching for a well-rounded broker, finding the right mix is no easy task.
+Trade costs, ease-of-use, trade platforms, research, and customer service all are important to investors.

 After using a TD Ameritrade account, you can't help but love the overall experience.
-The broker charges $9.99 per trade a rate that can be up to two times more than some of the cheaper discount brokers but the value and quality delivered is so superior that is easily justifies the higher price tag.
+The broker charges $9.99 per trade, a rate almost twice that of some of the cheaper discount brokers.
+However, the value and quality delivered is so superior that is easily justifies the higher price tag.
 Our TD Ameritrade review shows they are the real deal.

 Commissions & Fees

-Having access to 24/7 customer support, advanced trade platforms, ample research, real-time streaming quotes site-wide and more is great, unfortunately, it is expensive.
-TD Ameritrade charges a flat rate of $9.99 per trade with options costing $9.99, plus $.75 per contract (for full commissions details, see the Commissions & Fees tab above).
+While having access to 24/7 customer support, advanced trade platforms, ample research, real-time streaming quotes site-wide and more is great, unfortunately, it is expensive.
+TD Ameritrade charges a flat rate of $9.99 per trade, with options costing $9.99, plus $.75 per contract (for full commission details, see the Commissions & Fees tab above).

-Compared to other full-service brokers, TD Ameritrade is on par with ETRADE, but is more expensive than the rest, including Charles Schwab, Fidelity, and Scottrade.
-In fact, with margin costs taken into consideration, TD Ameritrade is the most expensive broker out of 17 total included in our 2014 Review.
+Compared to other full-service brokers, TD Ameritrade is on a par with ETRADE, but is more expensive than the rest, including Charles Schwab, Fidelity, and Scottrade.
+In fact, considering margin costs, TD Ameritrade is the most expensive broker out of the 15 included in our 2015 Review.

-Out of all the online brokers, TD Ameritrade does stand out by offering the second largest selection of commission-free ETFs (Charles Schwab offers the most with 121 total); 101 are available as I write this review.
+One bright spot is that TD Ameritrade does offer 101 commission-free ETFs (Charles Schwab offers the most, with 182).
 The only caveat is that, with TD Ameritrade, any commission-free ETF that is sold within 30 days of purchase is subject to a short-term trading fee of $19.99.

-Like its biggest competitors ETRADE, Charles Schwab, and Fidelity, TD Ameritrade has a substantial research offering.
-When I pulled up a quote for Google (GOOG), there were eight different third-party research reports to choose from and read, which is impressive because any deep-discount broker rarely provides even one.
+Like its biggest competitors, ETRADE, Charles Schwab, and Fidelity, TD Ameritrade has a substantial research offering.
+When I pulled up a quote for Apple (AAPL), there were seven different third-party research reports to choose from and read, which is the second most in the industry behind Fidelity’s offering of 13.
 The featured research report provider is ResearchTeam, which combines five research providers into one.

-Making research effortless to conduct is a just one part of TD Ameritrades effort to make its website easy-to-use.
+Making research a seamless experience is just one part of TD Ameritrade’s efforts to make its website easy to use.
 The site-wide quote bar streams real-time quotes – functionality which neither Charles Schwab, ETRADE, nor Fidelity offers – and includes SnapTicket, a quick trade extension that allows stock and option orders to be placed from any page on the site.

 Platforms & Tools

 While there are many standout areas for TD Ameritrade, the broker's two platforms really are its bread and butter.
 The flagship platform, thinkorswim, used to be a standalone broker until TD Ameritrade acquired it in 2009.
 Thinkorswim is designed for advanced traders who want complete flexibility and depth; however, it can also be used by any client with no minimums or specific trade criteria required for access.

 TD Ameritrade's thinkorswim is also home to a slew of advanced tools and functionality.
 Whether it be CNBC TV, alerts, heat mapping, earnings calendars, stock scanners, options screeners or back-testing, the rabbit hole goes as far as any trader's imagination will take them.
 One of the newest innovations is thinkorswim Sharing, which gives clients the ability to share workspaces, charts, studies, trade templates, and more via email or social media.

-And if thinkorswim wasn't enough, TD Ameritrade also has a web-based platform, Trade Architect, which is designed with more casual investors in mind.
+Platform thinkorswim aside, TD Ameritrade also has a web-based platform, Trade Architect, which is designed with more casual investors in mind.
 The tools and functionality are purposely kept simple, and the design is clean with visual flare.
-Everything ran smoothly in my Chrome browser, bug-free, and I quickly became a fan of the platform wide streaming real-time quotes.
+Everything ran smoothly in my Chrome browser, bug-free, and I quickly became a fan of the platform-wide streaming real-time quotes.
 I could only find one flaw: no virtual trading support.

 From testing every broker, the streaming watch list functionality Trade Architect offers is my favorite.
-It isn't just the cleanness of the data it also offers the flexibility, ease-of-use, and depth of data.
-The layout is completely customizable, and having access to visual data such as quote trends, trade trends, relative range, and the 52-week range was simply icing on the cake.
+It isn't just the cleanness of the layout, but also the flexibility, ease of use, and depth of data available.
+The layout is completely customizable, and having access to visual data such as quote trends, trade trends, 52-week range, and the strength meter was simply icing on the cake.

-Any investor, new or seasoned, will find TD Ameritrade to be a great fit for their needs.
-The only gripe with the broker is cost, but what you pay for is what you get, and the quality delivered by TD Ameritrade is, without a doubt, worth the extra few dollars per trade.
-TD Ameritrade is No. 1 in my book.
+Any investor, new or seasoned, will find TD Ameritrade a great fit for their needs.
+The main gripe with the broker is cost, but what you pay for is what you get, and the quality delivered by TD Ameritrade is, without a doubt, worth the extra few dollars per trade.
+TD Ameritrade is No. 1 in our book.